 Active Advocates for CLSI and its Vision

-Comprised of a balanced representation from government, industry, and the health care professions, the Board is dedicated to maintaining the integrity of the voluntary consensus process, promoting quality medical testing and health care services, and fulfilling the CLSI mission.
+Comprised of a balanced representation from government, industry, and the health care professions, the Board of Directors is dedicated to maintaining the integrity of the voluntary consensus process, promoting quality medical testing and health care services, and fulfilling the CLSI mission.